sonawaneapekshit/Task-1/README.md

 # Task-1
-This is demo project task
+This is demo project task:

 This project uses following
 1. Bootstrap 4.0